nvda-es/devguides_translation/original_docs/developer_guide.md

 ### 3.3.
 Basics of an App Module

-App Module files have a .py extension, and are named the same as the main executable of the application for which you wish them to be used.
+App Module files have a .py extension, and are named the same as either the main executable of the application for which you wish them to be used or the package inside a host executable.
 For example, an App Module for notepad would be called notepad.py, as notepad's main executable is called notepad.exe.
+For apps hosted inside host executables, see the section on app modules for hosted apps.

 App Module files must be placed in the appModules subdirectory of an add-on, or of the scratchpad directory of the NVDA user configuration directory.